LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

 We should see a message that our application has started.
 Open up the `Pivotal Control panel <https://console.run.pivotal.io/>`__, select your space, and find your application.
-Click the *Route* Tab to see find the public URL of your application.
-In my case, it was ``https://cheese-mvc.cfapps.io``, but yours may be something else, since these must be unique and are generated for you.
+Click the *Route* Tab to see the public URL of your application.
+In my case, it was ``https://cheese-mvc.cfapps.io``.
+But yours may be something else, since these must be unique and are generated for you.
 Be sure to append ``/cheese`` onto the end of the url (i.e.
 ``https://cheese-mvc.cfapps.io/cheese``, and try out your newly deployed